mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 On the other hand, though, if we set our threshold for manual review too low, we'll start digging into the bulk of the green distribution above: the benign videos.
 The number of reviewers we'll need to hire will quickly skyrocket, and they'll spend much of their time reviewing benign videos.

-The unsettling thing to realize is that **_there is actually no perfect threshold at all_**, meaning either 1) we miss spam if we set the threshold too high, or 2) we waste reviewer hours by reviewing benign content.
-In this simple example below, you can see that while green circles tend to be on the left and yellow triangles on the right, there is no line we can draw that will perfectly separate the circles and triangles.
+The unsettling thing to realize is that **_there is actually no perfect threshold at all_**, meaning we either 1) miss spam if we set the threshold too high, or 2) waste reviewer hours by reviewing benign content.
+Until we have a superhuman [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence) that can perfectly discern spam and non-spam videos in all countries and all languages, our model probabilities won't perfectly line up with spam and non-spam.
+In the simple example below, we can see that while green circles tend to be on the left and yellow triangles on the right, there is no line we can draw that will perfectly separate the circles and triangles.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/boundary.png" height="70%" width="70%">
 </center>

-**So how do we choose a threshold?
+**So how do we choose a "least-bad" threshold?
 What are the tradeoffs we face when picking a number that determines whether a video is sent to review or not?
 And how do we compare the performance of multiple potential models?**

 To answer these questions, we need to understand **precision** and **recall**, two metrics that are provide a framework for navigating the tradeoffs of systems involving machine learning classifiers.